Saamiya96/lap1challenge/README.md

 - npm start to open server

 Usage:
+- Type "review" in the search bar to see list of results
-- Click I'm Feeling Lucky to send you to a random page!
+- Click the I'm Feeling Lucky to send you to a random page of one of those results!

 # Changelog